sashankg/enclave/README.md

 $ npm i enclave --save
 ```

+Enclave will then take you through a series of prompts.
+The answers to these prompts will create a `.enclaverc` file in your application's root.
+This file is what enclave uses to reference your build.
+If you need to change any of your settings, you can do that directly in the `.enclaverc` file.

 Create an entry point for your application:
 ```
 $ mkdir src && touch src/Main.js